Shopping Cart Logo

 Heavy Metals and their Affect on Health

 Living in an industrialized society exposes all inhabitants to metals in the environment.
-Metals can be toxic (at times called Heavy Metals) to life in all but the tiniest of amounts, including lead, mercury, arsenic, cadmium, nickel, and aluminum.
+Metals can be toxic (at times called toxic metals) to life in all but the tiniest of amounts, including lead, mercury, arsenic, cadmium, nickel, and aluminum.

 These metals have been known to have adverse biological effects on humans for many years.